 Goodwill is carried at cost less accumulated impairment losses.
-Goodwill is calculated as the excess of the sum of:

-- (i) the consideration transferred;

-- (ii) any non-controlling interest; and

-- (iii) the acquisition date fair value of any previously held equity interest, over the acquisition date fair value of net identifiable assets acquired.
+Goodwill is calculated as the excess of the sum of the consideration transferred and the acquisition date fair value of any previously held equity interest, over the acquisition date fair value of net identifiable assets acquired.

 Goodwill on acquisitions of subsidiaries is included in intangible assets.
-Goodwill on acquisition of associates is included in investments in associates.

 Goodwill is tested for impairment annually and is allocated to the consolidated entity's cash generating units or groups of cash generating units, which represent the lowest level at which goodwill is monitored but where such level is not larger than an operating segment.
 Gains and losses on the disposal of an entity include the carrying amount of goodwill related to the entity sold.